Oaphi/exposeAndRequire/README.md

 ## Caching

 Since Node.js caches modules in `require.cache` object, right before the exposed module is required, module cache is cleared (only the exposed entry will be deleted) to ensure the module is reloaded.

+## Fallbacks

+If any path in exposure lifecycle does not exist, it will be created.
+If a folder is missing, it will be created *recursively*.
+If a file is missing, it will be created, as well as any folder not existing in path (even if this is a source file).

 ## Logging